forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 > 10. Of which salvation **the prophets have enquired and searched diligently**, who prophesied of the grace that should come unto you:
 > 11. Searching what, or what manner of time ***the Spirit of Christ* which was in them did signify**, when it testified beforehand the sufferings of Christ, and the glory that should follow.

-The one who was inspiring prophets of God was Christ, but more specifically it was the Spirit of Christ, or the Holy Spirit.
+The one who was inspiring the prophets of God was Christ, but more specifically, it was the Spirit of Christ, or the Holy Spirit.
 The difference is in technicality rather than in identity: all communication between God and men goes through Christ.
-Sometimes Christ was present physically with His people, like it was the case with Moses and Israelites, or when Jesus was living His human life with us.
+Sometimes Christ was present physically with His people, as it was the case with Moses and the Israelites, or when Jesus was living His human life with us.
 But when He was physically dwelling at the right hand of God, still the presence of Christ was manifested through His Spirit.

 > **The Saviour had spoken through all the prophets**. “**The Spirit of Christ** which was in them” “testified beforehand the sufferings of Christ, and the glory that should follow.”
 1 Peter 1:11. [{EGW; DA 234.1; 1898}](https://egwwritings.org/read?panels=p130.1067&index=0)